Nick’s Kawasaki Z1000ST

 You can’t get original switchgear for the ST model, but the replica Z900 stuff from Z Power is really good.
 Nick had fitted powder-coated bars so the horn didn’t earth through them.
 To get round that I added a little earth inside the switch, and ran it to the switchgear plug with all the other cables.

 I meant to take some pics of the finished bike but it was a busy day and I forgot.
-Bad Dobby.
+Nick obliged later, when the paint was done.